Busselton

 Sarah Moore

-Sarah is a GP obstetrician in Busselton, she splits her time between teaching at RCSWA, a private GP practice, and the local hospital.
-Sarah was part of the pilot RCSWA program in Kalgoorlie in 2002, and was so grateful for the teaching and mentoring she received there that she wanted to stay on as a medical educator.
-Sarah loves the special connection with her community that she has developed while working and living in Busselton, engaging with people during many significant stages of their lives.
+Sarah is a GP Obstetrician in Busselton and divides her time between teaching students and supporting student wellbeing at RCSWA, and consulting in private GP practice and the local hospital.
+Sarah was part of the pilot RCSWA program in Kalgoorlie in 2002, and was so grateful for the teaching and mentoring she received there that she became a medical educator.
+Mindfulness in medical education and whole-person care delivery is the focus of Sarah’s current PhD studies.

 What I love about the RCSWA